 If you frequent the Dimond, you’ve probably noticed many “beauty spots,” areas where flowers and shrubs are planted and cared for.
-Have you ever wondered how all that happens?
+Have you ever wondered how it all happens?
 Well, it’s a remarkable range of volunteers—some independent and others connected with organizations.
 They all share a love of plants and community, and dedication to keep it all thriving.

 This page highlights those spots and the wonderful people who do the tending.
 Alex Park, a member of DIA’s Beautification Committee, is collecting their stories firsthand.
 What follows is in their words, with light editing.
 Eventually, we’ll have a dozen or so profiles.
 Here are two as a start.